aedandan/distributed-sugarscape/DISTRIBUTED-README.md

 make distributed_data_console
     Run the Python script that submits tasks to live Work Queue workers.
 Note that this command prints all output to the console.
 If saving output to a file is desired, run the Makefile option labeled "distributed_data".

+make distributed_data_group
+    Run the Python script that submits tasks to live Work Queue workers.
+Note that this command redirects all output to the associated output file provided in the makefile.
+If seeing output to the console is desired, run the Makefile option labeled "distributed_data_console".

+make distributed_data_console_group
+    Run the Python script that submits tasks to live Work Queue workers.
+Note that this command redirects all output to the associated output file provided in the makefile.
+If seeing output to the console is desired, run the Makefile option labeled "distributed_data_console".
+Groups jobs by decision model type.